-HGVs that do not meet the minimum requirement of 1 star need to comply with the Safe System which requires the installation of extra devices for indirect vision (similar to FORS & CLOCS specifications) to alert drivers to vulnerable road users who are in a vehicle’s blind spot.
-Complying with the Safe System will not alter the vehicle’s star rating but will permit you to drive into Greater London.
+HGVs that do not meet the minimum requirement of 1 star (3 stars from October 2024) need to comply with the DVS Safe System which requires the installation of extra devices for indirect vision (similar to FORS & CLOCS specifications) to alert drivers to vulnerable road users who are in a vehicle’s blind spot.
+Complying with the DVS Safe System will not alter the vehicle’s star rating but will permit you to drive into Greater London.

-Our Direct Vision Standard (DVS) map below outlines the area of London where the regulation will be in force and where permits will be compulsory from 26th October 2020.
+Our Direct Vision Standard (DVS) map below outlines the area of London where the regulation is in force and where permits are compulsory.
 Don’t forget this will apply to all vehicles weighing more than 12 tonnes, whether they are from the UK or travelling into London from overseas.

-The duration of the HGV Safety Permit depends on whether the vehicle meets the minimum DVS requirement or if it was granted subject to the Safe System:
+The duration of the HGV Safety Permit depends on whether the vehicle meets the minimum DVS requirements or if it was granted subject to the DVS Safe System: